 Do I know about the Institutional Review Board for Research at GRCC?

-GRCC staff, faculty, and students are increasingly being asked to participate in research projects.
+Staff, faculty and students are increasingly being asked to participate in research projects.
 In addition, in the course of pursuing advanced degrees, some staff members are using GRCC as the site for research projects to fulfill course requirements.
-To monitor the research conducted at the College, to ensure that College students and personnel are treated with the respect and care outlined by the American Psychological Association guidelines for research with human subjects, and to maintain the integrity of the institution, proposals for all research projects conducted on the GRCC campus involving its students, faculty or staff must be submitted to and approved by the GRCC Institutional Review Board for Research at GRCC.
-Please contact Donna Kragt, Dean of Institutional Research & Planning, at (616) 234-4044 or firstname.lastname@example.org for details or visit the website at http://www.grcc.edu/irp.
+To monitor the research conducted at the college, to ensure that college students and personnel are treated with the respect and care outlined by the American Psychological Association guidelines for research with human subjects, and to maintain the integrity of the institution, proposals for all research projects conducted on the GRCC campus involving its students, faculty or staff must be submitted to and approved by the GRCC Institutional Review Board for Research at GRCC.
+Please contact Donna Kragt, Dean of Institutional Research and Planning, by calling (616) 234-4044 or firstname.lastname@example.org for details or visit the department's webpage.

 Do I know that GRCC is Tobacco Free?